dancasey-ie/IrishEnergyBalance2017Dash/README.md

 The data was downloaded as an Excel spreadsheet.
 All irrelevent data including in spreadsheet calculations were removed before saving the file as a .csv file.
 After some time trying to get the data I wanted to show apprietly using the .csv format, I switched to a json.
 First convereting the csv file to json using an online tool and then using a python script to organise and group the data more effieciently.
-This python script could probably be written in JS and once all is up and running will replace the python script with JS as this project is focused on JS.

 Technologies Used
 -----------------------